 It is a processing error if the branches of the choice are exhausted.

 If a branch is successfully parsed without error, then that branch's infoset becomes the infoset for the parse of the choice construct.

+If the branch is an element declaration having dfdl:occursCountKind='expression' or dfdl:occursCountKind='parsed', then zero instances are possible.
+If the branch parses successfully without a discriminator but produces no element occurrences, then the branch is considered missing, and the parser looks for the next branch

 It is not possible for variable settings to be communicated from the speculative attempt to parse a branch to any other parsing situation.
 The speculative effort is completely isolated.
 Whether it succeeds or fails, neither the parse position in the source data, nor anything in the variable memory, nor the Infoset is affected.